FB Pixel

 2. Partnership Types

-DEP welcomes different types of partners depending on your interest and capabilities.
+DEP 2 welcomes different types of partners depending on your interest and capabilities.

 Partnership is flexible - you can support one DAO, multiple DAOs, or the whole program.

-2.1 Community Partners
+2.1 Regeneration Partners

-(Sponsor Partners who support regeneration goals)
+(Partners who inject tangible value to support regeneration goals)

 Contributions: